Your toddler is losing it in the supermarket. Full volume. People are staring. You reach for the phone because you know it'll work. It always does.

 A 2016 study in JAMA Pediatrics looked at families who regularly used mobile devices to manage their toddler's emotions.
 The children who were most frequently soothed with a screen tended to show less developed self-regulation skills over time (Radesky, 2016).

 The reasoning is straightforward.
 When a toddler is overwhelmed by a feeling (anger, frustration, boredom), they're in the middle of learning how to manage that feeling.
-If a screen steps in every time, it skips that practice.
-The feeling passes, but the child didn't work through it themselves.
-Over time, they get fewer opportunities to build those coping skills.
+If a screen steps in frequently, it may reduce the opportunities for that practice.
+The feeling passes, but the child has had less chance to work through it themselves.

 Acknowledge the feeling first.
 "You're really upset.
 I know."
 You don't have to fix it.
 Just naming what's happening helps a toddler start to make sense of it.

 Then redirect.
 "Let's go look at the fish" or "Can you help me find the bananas?"
-Give them something to do with their attention that isn't a screen.
+Give them somewhere else to put their attention.

 This is harder than handing over the phone.
 It takes longer.
 It sometimes doesn't work.
-But each time your kid weathers a big feeling without a screen, they're building a tiny bit more capacity to do it again.
+But each time a child works through a big feeling, they appear to build a small amount of additional capacity for the next one.

 When it's fine

 The research is about pattern, not individual moments.
-If the phone is the first response to every emotional spike, that's when it starts to matter.
-If it's an occasional lifeline on a hard day, you're fine.
+The research is about frequency and habit.
+When the phone is the consistent first response to emotional distress, that's the pattern the study flagged.
+An occasional lifeline on a hard day is a different thing.

 For more on managing the handoff, see our post on ending screen time without a meltdown.